 6.3 Special General Meetings (otherwise referred to as SGMs).

-6.3.1 An SGM may be called by the General Committee at any time for a purpose deemed to significant enough to merit the action.
+6.3.1 An SGM may be called by the Directors at any time for a purpose deemed to significant enough to merit the action.

-6.3.2 An SGM may be called on a requisition signed by not less than ten members, the requisition to state clearly the nature of the business.
+6.3.2 An SGM may be called on a requisition signed by the General Committee and agreed with the Directors from not less than five committee or club members, and the requisition to state clearly the nature of the intended business.

 6.4 Alterations to the Club Rules